 Having traces that date back from 1898, stop-motion is one of the oldest methods of animation.
 Elusive films like “The Humpty Dumpty Circus” and the iconic 1933 “King Kong” are titles that are often tossed around within the industry—and yet, stop-motion tends to be overlooked and underappreciated.

-In an effort to bring a little more light to this method of filmmaking, here’s a list of 5 Stop-Motion animations—but before we get there, let’s discuss:
+In an effort to bring more light to this method of filmmaking, here’s a list of 5 Stop-Motion animations—but before we get there, let’s discuss:

 What Makes a Good Stop-Motion Animation Movie?

 Stop-motion animation is in no way an easy process.
-It takes time, patience and dedication to masterfully create a piece—but, however taxing the technique can be, the outcome is typically fulfilling.
+It takes time, patience and dedication to masterfully create a piece.
+Although the technique can be more complicated, the outcome is typically fulfilling.
 Here’s a quick overview of details that should be taken into consideration when making a stop-motion animation movie:

 5 Stop-Motion Animated Movies Worth Watching